Follow the traditional Italian method, and learn how to make the best homemade pizza sauce recipe in just 5 minutes!

 Marinara Sauce:

-Following step two, add a swirl of extra-virgin olive oil, a generous pinch of oregano, a garlic clove, and a pinch of freshly-cracked black pepper.
-Let the ingredients marinate for about 30 minutes and, just before use, remove the garlic.Leftovers tip:
+For the marinara sauce, add a swirl of extra-virgin olive oil, a generous pinch of oregano, a garlic clove, and a pinch of freshly-cracked black pepper.
+Let the ingredients marinate for about 30 minutes and, just before use, remove the garlic.Storage Tips:

 Once ready, use it up straight away, and store the leftover sauce in an airtight jar, in the fridge for up to 2 days.
 Or freeze in freezer-friendly containers for up to 6 weeks.Nutrition